IML(In Molding Label)

 (4) Holding and Cooling Phases

-Injection of most of the plastic into the mold is followed by pressure applied for a certain period of time.
-It may last anywhere from a few milliseconds to several minutes, depending on the type of thermoplastic and the complexity of the component.
-This holding period is crucial for ensuring that the plastic forms properly and packs out the tool.
+Injection of plastic into the mold is mostly followed by pressure sustained for some duration.
+This may depend on the type of thermoplastic and the part’s complexity.
+It varies from a few milliseconds to several minutes.
+This holding is necessary to give the plastic time to form and pack out the tool.
 When cooled, it conforms to the mold and bonds with the label.

 (5) Finishing and Ejection Procedures

-Upon completion of the holding and cooling stages, pins or plates expel the components from the mold, ushering them towards the machine’s base where they are directed onto a conveyor belt or into a receptacle.
-The end result is a meticulously crafted plastic product adorned with a seamlessly integrated label.
+At the conclusion of the holding and cooling stages, plates or pins push the products out of the mold, leading them to the bottom of the machine where they are transferred onto a conveyor belt or into a container.
+The end product is a precisely produced plastic product with a perfectly integrated label.

-The culmination of the molding cycle signifies the completion of plastic mold labeling, obviating the need for post-labeling and ancillary operations.
+The completion of the molding process completes plastic mold labeling, without the need for secondary processes and post-labeling.
 The in-mold labeling injection molding technique stands as a beacon of efficiency, finding widespread application in the production of computer keyboards, mobile phone keypads, and compact plastic paint buckets.

 2) In Mold Labeling Through Blow Molding